ljw1004/csharpspec/csharp/basic-concepts.md

 Declarations of members allow control over member access.
 The accessibility of a member is established by the declared accessibility (§3.5.1) of the member combined with the accessibility of the immediately containing type, if any.

-When access to a particular member is allowed, the member is said to be *__accessible__*.
-Conversely, when access to a particular member is disallowed, the member is said to be *__inaccessible__*.
+When access to a particular member is allowed, the member is said to be ***accessible***.
+Conversely, when access to a particular member is disallowed, the member is said to be ***inaccessible***.
 Access to a member is permitted when the textual location in which the access takes place is included in the accessibility domain (§3.5.2) of the member.

 ### Declared accessibility

-The *__declared accessibility__* of a member can be one of the following:
+The ***declared accessibility*** of a member can be one of the following:

--  Public, which is selected by including a `public` modifier in the member declaration.
+*  Public, which is selected by including a `public` modifier in the member declaration.
 The intuitive meaning of `public` is "access not limited".
--  Protected, which is selected by including a `protected` modifier in the member declaration.
+*  Protected, which is selected by including a `protected` modifier in the member declaration.
 The intuitive meaning of `protected` is "access limited to the containing class or types derived from the containing class".
--  Internal, which is selected by including an `internal` modifier in the member declaration.
+*  Internal, which is selected by including an `internal` modifier in the member declaration.
 The intuitive meaning of `internal` is "access limited to this program".
--  Protected internal (meaning protected or internal), which is selected by including both a `protected` and an `internal` modifier in the member declaration.
-The intuitive meaning of `protected``internal` is "access limited to this program or types derived from the containing class".
+*  Protected internal (meaning protected or internal), which is selected by including both a `protected` and an `internal` modifier in the member declaration.
+The intuitive meaning of `protected internal` is "access limited to this program or types derived from the containing class".
--  Private, which is selected by including a `private` modifier in the member declaration.
+*  Private, which is selected by including a `private` modifier in the member declaration.
 The intuitive meaning of `private` is "access limited to the containing type".

 Depending on the context in which a member declaration takes place, only certain types of declared accessibility are permitted.
 Furthermore, when a member declaration does not include any access modifiers, the context in which the declaration takes place determines the default declared accessibility.

--  Namespaces implicitly have `public` declared accessibility.
+*  Namespaces implicitly have `public` declared accessibility.
 No access modifiers are allowed on namespace declarations.
--  Types declared in compilation units or namespaces can have `public` or `internal` declared accessibility and default to `internal` declared accessibility.
+*  Types declared in compilation units or namespaces can have `public` or `internal` declared accessibility and default to `internal` declared accessibility.
--  Class members can have any of the five kinds of declared accessibility and default to `private` declared accessibility.
+*  Class members can have any of the five kinds of declared accessibility and default to `private` declared accessibility.
 (Note that a type declared as a member of a class can have any of the five kinds of declared accessibility, whereas a type declared as a member of a namespace can have only `public` or `internal` declared accessibility.)
--  Struct members can have `public`, `internal`, or `private` declared accessibility and default to `private` declared accessibility because structs are implicitly sealed.
-Struct members introduced in a struct (that is, not inherited by that struct) cannot have `protected` or `protected``internal` declared accessibility.
+*  Struct members can have `public`, `internal`, or `private` declared accessibility and default to `private` declared accessibility because structs are implicitly sealed.
+Struct members introduced in a struct (that is, not inherited by that struct) cannot have `protected` or `protected internal` declared accessibility.
 (Note that a type declared as a member of a struct can have `public`, `internal`, or `private` declared accessibility, whereas a type declared as a member of a namespace can have only `public` or `internal` declared accessibility.)
--  Interface members implicitly have `public` declared accessibility.
+*  Interface members implicitly have `public` declared accessibility.
 No access modifiers are allowed on interface member declarations.
--  Enumeration members implicitly have `public` declared accessibility.
+*  Enumeration members implicitly have `public` declared accessibility.
 No access modifiers are allowed on enumeration member declarations.

 ### Accessibility domains

-The *__accessibility domain__* of a member consists of the (possibly disjoint) sections of program text in which access to the member is permitted.
-For purposes of defining the accessibility domain of a member, a member is said to be *__top-level__* if it is not declared within a type, and a member is said to be *__nested__* if it is declared within another type.
-Furthermore, the *__program text__* of a program is defined as all program text contained in all source files of the program, and the program text of a type is defined as all program text contained in the *type-declaration* s of that type (including, possibly, types that are nested within the type).
+The ***accessibility domain*** of a member consists of the (possibly disjoint) sections of program text in which access to the member is permitted.
+For purposes of defining the accessibility domain of a member, a member is said to be ***top-level*** if it is not declared within a type, and a member is said to be ***nested*** if it is declared within another type.
+Furthermore, the ***program text*** of a program is defined as all program text contained in all source files of the program, and the program text of a type is defined as all program text contained in the *type-declaration*s of that type (including, possibly, types that are nested within the type).

 The accessibility domain of a predefined type (such as `object`, `int`, or `double`) is unlimited.

 The accessibility domain of a top-level unbound type `T` (§4.4.3) that is declared in a program `P` is defined as follows:

--  If the declared accessibility of `T` is `public`, the accessibility domain of `T` is the program text of `P` and any program that references `P`.
+*  If the declared accessibility of `T` is `public`, the accessibility domain of `T` is the program text of `P` and any program that references `P`.
--  If the declared accessibility of `T` is `internal`, the accessibility domain of `T` is the program text of `P`.
+*  If the declared accessibility of `T` is `internal`, the accessibility domain of `T` is the program text of `P`.

 From these definitions it follows that the accessibility domain of a top-level unbound type is always at least the program text of the program in which that type is declared.

-The accessibility domain for a constructed type `T``&lt;``A`<sub>1</sub>`,` ...`,``A`<sub>N</sub>`>```is the intersection of the accessibility domain of the unbound generic type `T` and the accessibility domains of the type arguments `A`<sub>1</sub>`,` ...`,``A`<sub>N</sub>.
+The accessibility domain for a constructed type `T<A1, ..., An>` is the intersection of the accessibility domain of the unbound generic type `T` and the accessibility domains of the type arguments `A1, ..., An`.

 The accessibility domain of a nested member `M` declared in a type `T` within a program `P` is defined as follows (noting that `M` itself may possibly be a type):

--  If the declared accessibility of `M` is `public`, the accessibility domain of `M` is the accessibility domain of `T`.
+*  If the declared accessibility of `M` is `public`, the accessibility domain of `M` is the accessibility domain of `T`.
--  If the declared accessibility of `M` is `protected``internal`, let `D` be the union of the program text of `P` and the program text of any type derived from `T`, which is declared outside `P`.
+*  If the declared accessibility of `M` is `protected internal`, let `D` be the union of the program text of `P` and the program text of any type derived from `T`, which is declared outside `P`.
 The accessibility domain of `M` is the intersection of the accessibility domain of `T` with `D`.
--  If the declared accessibility of `M` is `protected`, let `D` be the union of the program text of `T` and the program text of any type derived from `T`.
+*  If the declared accessibility of `M` is `protected`, let `D` be the union of the program text of `T` and the program text of any type derived from `T`.
 The accessibility domain of `M` is the intersection of the accessibility domain of `T` with `D`.
--  If the declared accessibility of `M` is `internal`, the accessibility domain of `M` is the intersection of the accessibility domain of `T` with the program text of `P`.
+*  If the declared accessibility of `M` is `internal`, the accessibility domain of `M` is the intersection of the accessibility domain of `T` with the program text of `P`.
--  If the declared accessibility of `M` is `private`, the accessibility domain of `M` is the program text of `T`.
+*  If the declared accessibility of `M` is `private`, the accessibility domain of `M` is the program text of `T`.

 From these definitions it follows that the accessibility domain of a nested member is always at least the program text of the type in which the member is declared.
 Furthermore, it follows that the accessibility domain of a member is never more inclusive than the accessibility domain of the type in which the member is declared.

 In intuitive terms, when a type or member `M` is accessed, the following steps are evaluated to ensure that the access is permitted:

--  First, if `M` is declared within a type (as opposed to a compilation unit or a namespace), a compile-time error occurs if that type is not accessible.
+*  First, if `M` is declared within a type (as opposed to a compilation unit or a namespace), a compile-time error occurs if that type is not accessible.
--  Then, if `M` is `public`, the access is permitted.
+*  Then, if `M` is `public`, the access is permitted.
--  Otherwise, if `M` is `protected``internal`, the access is permitted if it occurs within the program in which `M` is declared, or if it occurs within a class derived from the class in which `M` is declared and takes place through the derived class type (§3.5.3).
+*  Otherwise, if `M` is `protected internal`, the access is permitted if it occurs within the program in which `M` is declared, or if it occurs within a class derived from the class in which `M` is declared and takes place through the derived class type (§3.5.3).
--  Otherwise, if `M` is `protected`, the access is permitted if it occurs within the class in which `M` is declared, or if it occurs within a class derived from the class in which `M` is declared and takes place through the derived class type (§3.5.3).
+*  Otherwise, if `M` is `protected`, the access is permitted if it occurs within the class in which `M` is declared, or if it occurs within a class derived from the class in which `M` is declared and takes place through the derived class type (§3.5.3).
--  Otherwise, if `M` is `internal`, the access is permitted if it occurs within the program in which `M` is declared.
+*  Otherwise, if `M` is `internal`, the access is permitted if it occurs within the program in which `M` is declared.
--  Otherwise, if `M` is `private`, the access is permitted if it occurs within the type in which `M` is declared.
+*  Otherwise, if `M` is `private`, the access is permitted if it occurs within the type in which `M` is declared.
--  Otherwise, the type or member is inaccessible, and a compile-time error occurs.
+*  Otherwise, the type or member is inaccessible, and a compile-time error occurs.

 In the example
 ```csharp
 public class A
 {